ministryofjustice/analytical-platform-ui/README.md

 - Once changes have been merged, go to the repository in GitHub.
 - Go to releases and click the Draft a new release button
 - Click choose a tag and specify the version you set in `chart/Chart.yaml` and click create new tag
-- Click generate release notes, click set as pre-release if the branch is a release candidate
+- Click generate release notes, click set as prerelease if the branch is a release candidate
 - Click publish release.
 This will build the image and push the helm chart
 - Once the build has finished, go to the modernisation-platform-environments repository.
 (You may need to [pull this down](https://github.com/ministryofjustice/modernisation-platform-environments) if you haven't previously)
 - Create a new branch from main and go to `terraform/environments/analytical-platform-compute/helm-charts-applications.tf`